tarrade/proj_multilingual_text_classification/doc/env_variables_setup.md

 - Use GCP Jupyter Lab
+    - Go on GCP
+    - open a Cloud Shell
+    - `ssh-keygen -t rsa -b 4096 -C firstName_lastName`
+    - `cp .ssh/id_rsa.pub .`
+    - use Cloud Editor to edit this file `id_rsa.pub` and copy the full content
+    - Go on Compute Engine -> Metadata
+    - Click SSH Keys
+    - Click Edit
+    - Click + Add item, copy the content of `id_rsa.pub`
+    - You should see firstName_lastName of the left
+    - Click Save
     - you need to start a AI Platform instance
-    - open a Jupyter Lab terminal and create a file `config.txt` in `/home` with the following information:
+    - open a Jupyter Lab terminal and create a file `config.sh` in `/home` with the following information:
     ```
     #!/bin/bash